dotnet/machinelearning-samples/samples/csharp/getting-started/MulticlassClassification_mnist/README.md

 ### 2. Train model
 Training the model is a process of running the chosen algorithm on a training data to tune the parameters of the model.
 Our training data consists of pixel values and the digit they represent.
 It is implemented in the `Fit()` method from the Estimator object.

-To perform training we just call the method providing the training dataset (iris-train.txt file) in a DataView object.
+To perform training we just call the method providing the training dataset (optdigits-train.csv file) in a DataView object.

 ```CSharp
 // STEP 4: Train the model fitting to the DataSet